Which of the following best describes 'Net Sales' in financial ac... | Study Prep in Pearson+

 1

-Identify the components that affect Net Sales: (1) Total revenue from sales, (2) Returns, (3) Allowances, and (4) Discounts.
+Break down the components of Net Sales: Total Sales Revenue, Sales Returns, Allowances, and Discounts.
+These deductions are subtracted from the gross sales to arrive at Net Sales.

-Recognize that Net Sales is calculated by subtracting the sum of returns, allowances, and discounts from the total revenue generated from sales.
+Recognize that Net Sales does not include taxes, fees, or cash received from customers during the period.
+It strictly pertains to the revenue from sales transactions after adjustments.

 Compare the given options to the definition of Net Sales.
-Eliminate options that do not align with the concept of Net Sales, such as 'Total cash received from customers' or 'Total sales before any deductions or adjustments.'
+Eliminate options that do not align with the concept, such as 'Total amount of money earned before any deductions' and 'Total cash received from customers during the period.'

-Select the option that matches the definition of Net Sales: 'Total revenue from sales minus returns, allowances, and discounts.'
+Select the correct answer: 'Total revenue from sales minus sales returns, allowances, and discounts,' as it accurately describes Net Sales in financial accounting.

 Watch next